 The issue isn’t that there are aggressive dogs, it’s the fact that Archer can’t yet read their body language, he’ll blunder into their personal space and having been given a clear warning, usually a snappy growl, he still continues to edge in towards them.
 Almost as if he’s trying to fix the situation, which he really can’t.
 Again left to his own devices he will leave a threatened dog no recourse but to snap and I have no doubt ultimately really bite him.

 Clearly, neither of these situations are great.
 Archer is learning but at the extremes of the spectrum, he’s still struggling to realise it’s better just to walk away.

 As discussed dog temperaments cover a wide spectrum and where a dog lies on that spectrum seems to be a mixture of nature (their breed) and nurture (their upbringing).
 That said, there is one breed that appears to universally hate Archer with a passion, Border Collies!

-Now I love Border Collies they are beautiful, intelligent and the most obedient of all the breeds.
-We came very close to getting one ourselves.
-But for some reason they take an instance dislike to Archer.
+Now I love Border Collies they are beautiful, intelligent and the most obedient of all the breeds and we’d come very close to getting one ourselves.
+But for some reason, they take an instant dislike to Archer.
 It’s reached the point now where he’ll shove his tail between his legs, do a 180 and skulk off in the other direction if he sees one.

 It wasn’t just Archer her dog had mauled and the poor thing had quite a reputation evidently.
 So the words of the old dear saying “She’d never done that before I don’t know what’s got into her” where either senility, denial or a flat out lie.